 How It Works

-These diets are most often chosen by obese people who want to lose weight quickly.
-These diets are rarely recommended by health care providers.
+These diets are most often chosen by people with obesity who want to lose weight quickly.
+These diets are less commonly recommended by health care providers.
 People on these diets should be followed closely by a provider.
-Rapid weight loss is not safe for most people to do on their own.
+Rapid weight loss may not be safe for some people to do on their own.